jupegarnica/garn-validator/README.md

 ### AsyncFunction & GeneratorFunction

 `AsyncFunction` and `GeneratorFunction` constructors are not in the global scope of any of the 3 JS environments (node, browser or node).
-If you need to check an async function or a generator you con import them from garn-validator.
+If you need to check an async function or a generator you can import them from garn-validator.

 > Note: Async functions and generators are not normal function, so it will fail against Function constructor